ndronos/c-nomorph/C-as-Punk-Rock.md

 and above those the definitions of functions called  by those functions, and so on up to the headers at the top of the file declaring all the library functions used.

+By the way, your functions can have `void` type, meaning that they return nothing.
+This is useful for functions that don't output or change variables but have other effects.
+...

 (Klemens, 2015) C 101 pp. 347-348
 ```
+- error_print.c